How to Conduct a Meeting Audit in 7 Steps: A Guide for Leaders

 7 Implement changes found in the audit

-Conducting a meeting audit is useless unless you make an effort to implement the changes you uncovered.
+Conducting an audit is useless unless you make an effort to implement the changes you uncovered.

 • shopfiy